azmec/azmec/README.md

 # Hi! 👋
 I'm a 17-year old games developer from the U.S., hoping to develop, legitimize, and normalize interactive media for educational purposes.
 I primarily develop in Godot and LOVE2D, but am always exploring other frameworks and languages.
-Currently, I'm developing what I call *burner* projects in Godot and LOVE2D, which are just projects meant to show me the ropes of particular systems and ideas, the first and foremost of which is LITARGIE and LUAORYX.

 # What I'm Currently Learning 📖
 - GDScript